 LLM Banking and Finance Law

-Our LLM in Banking and Finance provides you with an opportunity to access a highly sought-after, technically complex and constantly evolving area of law - and graduate to meet a growing demand for expert lawyers that can embrace challenges and innovation whilst ensuring businesses are financially and legally robust.
+Our LLM in Banking and Finance provides you with an opportunity to access a highly sought-after, technically complex and constantly evolving area of law.
+There is a growing demand for expert lawyers that can embrace challenges and innovation whilst ensuring businesses are financially and legally robust.

 Our LLM programmes are well-respected by leading law firms, international businesses and financial organisations around the world.
 This is a distinct course that presents an exciting opportunity for in-depth study of the impact of law, regulation, policy and practice on banking and finance.

-Choosing the LLM in Banking and Finance will see you challenged and inspired by world-leading academics who have internationally recognised research profiles in the subject.
-The intellectually demanding, research-rich curriculum they deliver makes our graduates stand out, able to demonstrate excellent legal, analytical and research skills and empowered to pursue top-flight careers in a variety of fields.
+Choosing the LLM in Banking and Finance will see you challenged and inspired by world-leading academics who have internationally-recognised research profiles in the subject.
+The intellectually demanding, research-rich curriculum will allow you to demonstrate excellent legal, analytical and research skills and be empowered to pursue top-flight careers in a variety of fields.

 You will take four units (120 credit points overall, 30 credit points each) and a compulsory dissertation (60 credit points).
 You have the option of taking three Banking and Finance Law units and one unit from any of our other LLM programmes.

 Visit our programme catalogue for full details of the structure and unit content for our LLM in Banking and Finance Law.

 An upper second-class honours degree or international equivalent in Law.

 For applicants who are currently completing a degree, we understand that their final grade may be higher than the interim grades or module/unit grades they achieve during their studies.